Philosophy, Ethics & Religion BA (Hons) (with Foundation Year)

 If you want to understand the world we live in, you have to be able to understand the great religious traditions and philosophical questions that shape it.
 Our degree in Philosophy, Ethics and Religion is a rigorous programme that exposes you to the big questions of philosophy: what is good?
 What are the ideals or principles by which we can lead a meaningful life, individually and politically?
 What defines a human person?
 What can we rationally say about the existence and nature of God?
 What is beauty?
 At the same time, it offers an in-depth understanding of major religions, such as, Buddhism, Christianity, Hinduism, Islam, and Judaism.

 Your studies will be led by internationally renowned lecturers who bring their own research to bear on their teaching.
-Our staff have special expertise in the study of Islam in Britain, Sri Lankan Buddhism and contemporary philosophy of religion, for example.
+Our staff have special expertise in, for example, the study of Islam, Zen Buddhism.
+World Christianity, and contemporary philosophy of religion.
 They will guide and inspire you to clarify the questions you want to ask, and to explore the worldviews of others as you work out your own.